mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/jenkins/index.md

         jenkins
     ```

-1. If you are using helm v3, then following should work (where `--name` flag is not supported and instead the release name is directly supplied):
+1. If you are using helm v3, install the chart with the following command (note: the `--name` flag is no longer supported and instead the release name is directly supplied):

     ```bash
     helm install jenkins \